What the Provisional Instruction Permit Means

 - Fill out the DMV application form (DL 44).

-- Get parents’ or guardians’ signatures on the application form.
+- Get parents’ or guardians’ signatures on the application form if they are under 18 years.

-- Present acceptable documents establishing your identity, residency (if applicable), and birthdate.
+- Present acceptable documents establishing identity, residency (if applicable), and birth date.

-- Provide your full name and social security number.
+- Provide proof of full name and social security number.

 - Pay the required application fee.